American Heart Association Training Center

 Blended courses combine online instruction with a short in-person skills session.
 Students can study theory at their own pace and then practice practical techniques with an instructor.
 This format is ideal for professionals, parents, and students needing flexibility.

-Also, check out: Online vs. In-Person CPR Certification, which option suits you best?
+Also, check out: Online vs. In-Person CPR Training, which option suits you best?

 Learn life-saving skills on your terms.
-Explore how traditional courses compare with the flexible RQI program to find the option that fits your schedule.
+Explore how traditional courses compare with the flexible blended format program to find the option that fits your schedule.

 Duration3–6 hours2–3 hours online + 10–20 min skills session